Pomeranian

 Official measurements, coat, and temperament

-- Ears: Small, triangular, set high and carried erect.
+- Ears: Small, set high, and carried erect, appearing like a small, pointed triangle.

 Breed Trivia